Counseling Partners of Los Angeles

 CPLA Counselor Julia Melvin

-CPLA Counselors Jessie Latin and Emma Feithans
+CPLA Counselors Jessie Latin and Emma Feitshans

 “I came to work for CPLA because of Monica’s and Therese’s compassionate hearts for the children they work with.
 They have inspired several counselors including myself to work in schools and provide in-school counseling for kids that might not receive it elsewhere or who need the extra support during hardships they face day in and day out.
 They believe the success of every student every day is important as I do.”